Scheduled MonumentsEnglandArchdeacon Newton moated site, deserted manorial settlement and section of rig and furrow

 What is Archdeacon Newton moated site, deserted manorial settlement and section of rig and furrow?

-Archdeacon Newton moated site is a deserted medieval settlement located in County Durham, comprising the earthwork remains of a moated enclosure and associated manorial complex.
+Archdeacon Newton moated site is a deserted manorial settlement located in Durham, England, consisting of the earthwork remains of a moated enclosure together with associated ridge and furrow cultivation patterns.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015841.

 Who is responsible for protecting Archdeacon Newton moated site, deserted manorial settlement and section of rig and furrow?